First Communion

 Catechists’ Resources (Please email formation@dioceseofsalford.org.uk for the password).

-Printed copies of the young persons workbook are available via the Cathedral Centre Bookshop here.
-The workbooks are £6.00 per copy and parishes/schools can be invoiced for this.
-These can be delivered or collected from the Cathedral Centre Bookshop.
-The printed workbooks are a quality product which the young people can keep as a reminder of their journey of faith.
+Printed copies of the young persons workbook are available by contacting the Department for Formation here.
+The workbooks are £6.50 per copy and parishes/schools can be invoiced for this.
+The books can be delivered or collected from the Department for Formation at the Cathedral Centre.
+The printed workbooks are a quality product and can be kept by the young people as a reminder of their journey of faith.

 With You Always